 4. The All Black Sneaker List

-Unshoes Terra Vida – $74 (hemp) Unshoes just released an all-black version of their Terra Vida.
+- Unshoes Terra Vida – $74 (hemp) Unshoes just released an all-black version of their Terra Vida.
+My code ANYA gets your free shipping

 5. The Hightop Sneaker List

-Vivobarefoot Kasana – $220 (leather) This is a new women’s style from Vivobarefoot with a pretty slick (slick? who am I?) design.
+- Vivobarefoot Kasana – $220 (leather) This is a new women’s style from Vivobarefoot with a pretty slick (slick? who am I?) design.
 I’m not stoked about the color options, but they’ve got style for sure.
 The men’s version is the Borough.
-ANYASREVIEWSVB gets you 10% off.
+ANYAVB gets you 10% off.

 6. The Slip-on Sneaker List

-Unshoes Terra Vida – $74 (hemp) – This slip on shoe only really looks like a slip-on sneaker in the all-black version.
+- Unshoes Terra Vida – $74 (hemp) – This slip on shoe only really looks like a slip-on sneaker in the all-black version.
 The others look more like Toms.
+ANYA gets your free shipping in the US!